Hatchback: Characteristics

-The distinguishing feature of a hatchback is a rear door that opens upwards and is hinged at roof level (as opposed to the boot/trunk lid of a saloon/sedan, which is hinged below the rear window).
+The distinguishing feature of a hatchback is a rear panel or door that opens upwards and is hinged at roof level (as opposed to the boot/trunk lid of a saloon/sedan, which is hinged below the rear window).
 Most hatchbacks use a two-box design body style, where the cargo area (trunk/boot) and passenger areas are a single volume.
 The rear seats can often be folded down to increase the available cargo area.
-Hatchbacks may have a removable rigid parcel shelf, or flexible roll-up tonneau cover to cover the cargo space behind the rear seats.
+Hatchbacks may have a removable rigid parcel shelf, or a flexible roll-up tonneau cover to cover the cargo space behind the rear seats.